artemartemov49/OrderManagementSystem/README.md

 # OrderManagementSystem
-Order managment system provides CRUD orders operations.
+Order management system provides CRUD orders operations.
 We can see it in '/order-list' http request.
 Also we can filter our orders selection by date period.

+##### Technologies: Java 8+, Java Web (Servlet, JSP, JSTL), JDBC PostgreSQL

 #### Product consist of:
 name,